-Gain Knob - The Gain knob controls the amount of sensitivity required by the unit to pick up objects like bottom, weeds, fish, smaller bait-fish, or small lures and jigs.
+Gain Knob - The Gain knob controls the amount of sensitivity required by the unit to pick up objects like bottom, weeds, fish, or lures and jigs.
 The lower the number, the less sensitivity, conversely higher numbers mean more sensitivity.
 However, too much Gain (sensitivity) will result in too much information being displayed, and it becomes difficult to interpret the return signals.
-The best Gain setting is achieved by turning your

-Gain from 0 until you receive a clear and steady bottom reading.
+The best Gain setting is achieved by turning up your Gain from 0 until you receive a clear and steady bottom reading.
 If you're looking for your lure or bait, turn up the gain until you just begin to display your bait without it fading or flickering on the screen.
-The lower the sensitivity, the narrower the display segments, the easier it is to distinguish targets.
+The lower the sensitivity, the narrower the display segments, and therefore the easier it is to distinguish targets.
 We cannot emphasize this strongly enough.
-Too much Gain will only clutter the display with unnecessary information, making it more difficult to interpret the return signals.
+Too much Gain will only clutter the return signals.
 Keeping the Gain at minimum levels will actually provide you with the most accurate and precise information.

-Interference Rejection - The Interference Rejection system is designed to knock out competing return signals from other sonar units being used in close proximity.
-When other sonar units are causing interference to the display of the LX-3TCi, activate the IR feature by depressing the IR key located on the face of the LX-3TCi.
+Interference Rejection - The Interference Rejection system is designed to knock out competing return signals from other sonar units being used within close proximity.
+When other sonar units are causing interference to the display of the LX-5i, activate the IR feature by depressing the IR key located on the face of the LX-5i.
 When you press the key, a beep will be heard.
-There are 12 levels of interference rejection that can be used to knock out competing signals, and each press of the key will change the level of Interference Rejection.
+There are 12 levels of interference rejection, and each press of the key will change the level of Interference Rejection.
 The correct level of IR will be achieved when the display is clear of display clutter.
 In some extreme cases, clutter will be greatly reduced but not totally eliminated.
 It is recommended that only one person in a group adjust the interference rejection at a time.